Get all the latest data for Warsaw

 Is the renter pool growing faster than new supply in Warsaw as of 2026?

-On the supply side, Poland saw over 90,000 housing completions in the first three quarters of 2025, with 2026 and 2027 expected to bring even more units to market from earlier construction starts.
+On the supply side, Poland saw over 90,000 housing completions in the first three quarters of 2025, and Cushman & Wakefield expects 2026 to 2027 could bring even more completions from projects started during the recent building boom, which could soften rental growth if it outpaces new household formation.

 Are days-on-market for rentals falling in Warsaw as of 2026?